Taipei for Digital Nomads

 Probably.

-Apart from a couple of almost unnoticeable tremors, I'd never experienced an earthquake before, but I'd timed it to be in Taiwan for the biggest one in 25 years.
+Apart from a couple of almost unnoticeable tremors, I'd never experienced an earthquake before, but I'd timed it to be in Taipei for the biggest one in 25 years.
 It left me a little shaken.

-Taiwan is particularly vulnerable to earthquakes, but as such is one of the countries most prepared for them, employing very strict building codes.
+Taiwan is particularly vulnerable to earthquakes, and as such is one of the countries most prepared for them, employing very strict building codes.
 So if you are going to get caught in an earthquake, this is one of the best places to do it.

 Getting a SIM card in Taipei